Hardiz123/collaborative-editor/DEPLOYMENT.md

    - Choose your repository

 3. **Configure the service**:
-   - Railway should auto-detect it's a Go project (or you can set builder to "Dockerfile" if you prefer)
+   - Railway will auto-detect it's a Go project using Nixpacks
-   - **Important**: If you get Nixpacks errors, go to Settings → Build → Builder and select "Dockerfile"
+   - It will automatically build and run your Go application

 4. **Add Environment Variables** (CRITICAL - Service won't work without these):
    - Click on your Go Backend service